practicajs/practica/README.md

 # Partners

-These companies are keen for continous improvements and encouraging their engineers to contribute during work hours
+These companies are keen for continuous improvements and encouraging their engineers to contribute during work hours

 ![Minta](/docs/images/minta.png)